ARA 290 for Nerve Pain & Regeneration

 • Provides tissue protection and anti-inflammatory effects without the risks associated with full erythropoietin.

-• Use this Peptide Dosage Calculator to see how much to mix / dose.
+• Use this Peptide Dosage Calculator to find how much to mix / dose.
+(See below for more detail)

-• Some have used it as a nasal spray
+• Some have used it as a nasal spray, sublingual would likely work better due to ability to better control dosing.

 Purchasing